 Project Drawdown defines recycled paper as: the increased recovery and reprocessing of used paper into paper products.
 This solution replaces the use of virgin paper feedstocks.

-To arrive at the results for mitigation impact and financial considerations for recycled paper, Drawdown first needed to calculate a forecast for total paper production from 2014-2050 (in million metric tons), then determine the current adoption of recycled paper, forecast future adoption scenarios of recycled paper for that period, derive an emissions mitigation value per million metric tons of recycled paper produced, and calculate the emissions mitigated and costs in comparison to a Reference Scenario that keeps adoption of recycled paper at its current percentage of global paper adoption.
+To arrive at the results for mitigation impact and financial considerations for recycled paper, Project Drawdown first needed to calculate a forecast for total paper production from 2014 to 2050 (in million metric tons), then determine the current adoption of recycled paper, forecast future adoption scenarios of recycled paper for that period, derive an emissions mitigation value per million metric tons of recycled paper produced, and calculate the emissions mitigated and costs in comparison with a Reference Scenario that keeps adoption of recycled paper at its current percentage of global paper adoption.

 Total Addressable Market

-The current global recycled paper production rate is around 55%, with Western Europe leading with nearly 75% (primarily due to established infrastructure in Scandinavian countries) and India, Eastern Europe, China, and other Asian and Middle Eastern regions trailing (Buongiorno et al. 2003).
+The current global recycled paper production rate is around 55 percent, with Western Europe leading with nearly 75 percent (primarily due to established infrastructure in Scandinavian countries) and India, Eastern Europe, China, and other Asian and Middle Eastern regions trailing (Buongiorno et al. 2003).

 Custom adoption scenarios for recycled paper were created by taking regional and global data prognostications as current growth rates for recycling.
 Western Europe’s recovery rate of 75% is considered to the feasible maximum of paper recycling currently.